AkhiraChain/akhiranode/README.md

 # akhiranode

-Sifchain is the omni-chain solution for DEXes.
+AkhiraChain is the omni-chain solution for DEXes.
 More performant, more robust crypto-economics for trading and security, more flexible trading capabilities, an extensible omni-chain roadmap and eventual true DAO governance.

 Built using the Cosmos SDK and Tendermint, and generated with [Starport](https://github.com/tendermint/starport).